Shaw, Richard Blake

 Edited version: "Richard Shaw: Love of the Common Object": 1 videocassette (10 min.)
 (VHS) sd., col.: 1/2 in.

-Collection Summary: A video interview of ceramist Richard Shaw conducted by Paul J. Karlstrom for the Archives of American Art at Shaw's home and studio, Fairfax, Calif., and at the Quay Gallery, San Francisco, Calif.
+Collection Summary: A video interview of ceramist Richard Shaw conducted by Paul J. Karlstrom for the Archives of American Art at Shaw's home and studio, Fairfax, California, and at the Quay Gallery, San Francisco, California.
 The video was directed by David Bolt, the cameraman was Robert Boudreaux, and sound technician was William Steffanacci.
 In addition to Shaw, other participants include Shaw's wife, Martha; Ruth Braunstein, owner of the Braunstein/Quay Gallery; Pauletta Chanco, painter and former student; and James Melchert, sculptor and art administrator.

 The interview covers the development of Shaw's career, life, and art.
 The first session took place in Shaw's studio and introduces his living and working environment.
 Shown is a step-by-step technical demonstration of Shaw creating his trompe l'oeil ceramic pieces.
 Shaw discusses his family background, values, his choice of a semi-rural environment of Marin County in which to live; bohemianism; connections with the counter-culture of northern California; relationships with other artists and friends and their importance to the development of his ideas and creativity; the differences in art communities of northern and southern California and the East and West coasts; experiences at the San Francisco Art Institute and instructors there which influenced him, as well as the influences of San Francisco in general.
 He described his illusionism, alchemy of technique, and his artistic philosophy and goals in his art.